 The Long-Term Care Ombudsman Program is a federally mandated advocacy service that is free for nursing home and assisted living facility residents.
 Ombudsmen protect the Residents' Rights of people residing in long-term care facilities.
 They act as advocate, mediator, educator, problem-solver, link to community resources and objective investigator of complaints.
 Ombudsmen can help long-term care residents obtain appropriate legal, social, recreational, physical and emotional services necessary for quality of life.
 Ombudsmen regularly visit long-term care facilities, monitor conditions and care, and provide a voice for those unable to speak for themselves.
-Residents, friends, relatives of residents, facility staff members and the community at large can all utilize the Ombudsmen.
+Residents, friends, relatives of residents, facility staff members and the community at large can all utilize the Ombudsman program.

 Phone: (970) 400-6128